antirez/ST77xx-pure-MP/README.md

 ## Features

 * Minimal driver code to communicate with ST77xx.
-It was initially based on [this driver](https://github.com/devbis/st7789py_mpy) but nows the common code is minimal.
-Thank you to the author!
+It was initially based on [this driver](https://github.com/devbis/st7789py_mpy).
+While now the common code is minimal, a big thank you to the original author: it was very useful to get started with a very simple codebase.
 * All the common graphical primitives, with very fast boxes, fill, hline, vline, and text.
 Other advanced shapes are also implemented trying to squeeze possible speedups: circles, triangles, and so forth.
 * **Very low** memory usage in terms of allocations performed.
 * Hopefully clean understandable code.